callmehiphop/angular-namespacer/README.md

 > Namespaces your Angular modules!

 Angular Namespacer essentially hacks `angular.module` and renames your Providers on the fly by concatenating the module name and provider name together.
-In order for this to effectively work, you must take advantage of the minification features.
+In order for this to effectively work, you must take advantage of the minification features, or set a different delimeter in the options.

 ```javascript
 angular.module('util', [])